danieLLeonte/space-sightings/README.md

 ## Description

-"Space Sightings" is a web application that integrates NASA's Astronomy Picture of the Day (APOD) API to provide users with a daily dose of space wonders.
+Web application that integrates NASA's Astronomy Picture of the Day API to provide users with a daily dose of space wonders.

 "Each day a different image or photograph of our fascinating universe is featured, along with a brief explanation written by a professional